ekaeth/Fanuc-point-save/readme.md

 ## point_save

-TP プログラムにて、付加命令ｻｷｼﾞｯｺｳ ﾎﾟｲﾝﾄﾛｼﾞｯｸ 0.00s で、
+In the TP program, with the additive instruction Sakijikko Point Logic 0.00s
-point_save を呼び出します。
+Call point_save.

 ### Argument 1